amolabs/docs/qs_val.md

 coins.
 Now, you need to send a `stake` transaction to the blockchain.
 For the `stake` transaction you need a validator public key.
 This process is equivalent to announce to the world that you take the control over a validator node which is running with the validator public key.

+### Inspect validator public key
-To find out the validator public key of a node which is launched, execute the following command:
+To find out the validator public key of a node which is launched, connect to a terminal of the server machine and execute the following command:
 ```bash
 amod --home <data_root>/amo tendermint show_validator
 ```